What is Microdosing?

 It started off as an underground practice in Silicon Valley, tried by Steve Jobs and Bill Gates

-GQ Magazine GQ Magazine
+Icon GQ Magazine

 Silicon Valley’s extreme new productivity hack: LSD